The East End: Then & Now

 Settegast Park, Eastwood Park, Tony Marron Park, Hidalgo Park, Magnolia Park, Mason Park, and Gus Wortham Park.
 East End Little League Park (1700 Dumble) has remained mainstay of little league baseball for the area for over 60 years.
 Gus Wortham Golf Course (7000 Capitol) is said to be the oldest golf course in Houston and remains attractive to city golfers of all levels.

 If you must stay indoors to work up a sweat, CAN DO Houston, a nonprofit dedicated to decreasing childhood obesity, provides a free, community operated Zumba class called Let’s Move in Magnolia, offered four nights a week at two gyms in Magnolia Park.
 Most accessible to residents in the East Downtown area are next-door neighbors EaDo CrossFit and Yoga EADO; two prime locales for intense physical fitness.
-On the far edge of Greater East End is YMCA Cossaboom, which offers year-round and seasonal youth programming like basketball, swimming, and other sports, and just outside of EaDo is the Tellepsen Family Downtown YMCA in downtown Houston.
+Just outside of EaDo is the Tellepsen Family Downtown YMCA in downtown Houston.
 Adding to the neighborhood’s fitness roster are two martial arts practices: Houston Martial Arts Academy, specializing in Filipino Martial Arts, Bahala Na Martial Arts, Giron Arnis Escrima, Chung Do Kwan TKD, Self Defense and the Galleon Clan System of Escrima, and Houston’s Backyard Wing Tsun Kung Fu, which teaches a combat system that can be applied as a system of self-defense.

 In East Downtown, the Teen How Taoist Temple (1507 Delano St.) serves as a place of meditation and contemplation in the Taoists tradition.
 Texas Guandi Temple CHÙA QUAN THÁNH’s mission is to promote traditional Asian culture and values, while enhancing mutual understanding, friendship, and common prosperity of people around the world.